-If a family owes amounts to COC, as a condition of continued assistance, COC will require the family to repay the full amount or to enter into a repayment agreement, within 30 days of receiving notice from COC of the amount owed.
+If a family owes amounts to the COCPHA, as a condition of continued assistance, COCthe PHA will require the family to repay the full amount or to enter into a repayment agreement, within 30 days of receiving notice from the PHA of the amount owed.
 See Chapter 16 for policies on repayment agreements.